bitemyapp/teef/posts/2018-03-14-how-i-stream-coding.md

 >If you can pick you a Shure SM58 for 50 bucks like I did, the thing is nigh indestructible, great deal.
 The only reason mine doesn't work is because I broke a solder point and I didn't want to repair it.

+>It looks like they refreshed the Blue Spark with a high pass filter and a -20db pad.

 My reply:

 >FWIW I tried setting the gain low on my Blue Yeti, it wasn't enough.
 I had to scream at the mic when the gain was low enough not to pick up noise.

-At time of writing, it doesn't seem like the Blue Spark is available any more.
+~At time of writing, it doesn't seem like the Blue Spark is available any more.~ (See above about the model refresh)

 It's possible an XLR condenser mic with a mixer could be okay for your purposes, but most of the Blue mics are USB now which severely limits their usefulness.
 Not my bag of chips but I wanted to include a different viewpoint.